Trust & verification

 - The verifier base64url-decodes the payload field and parses it as JSON.

-- It re-canonicalizes the parsed payload with the same sorted-keys-v1 encoder CIPH4 used when signing, and confirms the re-encoded bytes match the original payload exactly — catching any tampering that would preserve JSON validity but alter key order.
+- It re-canonicalizes the parsed payload with the same sorted-keys-v1 encoder CIPH4 used when signing, and confirms the re-encoded bytes match the original payload exactly.
+This catches any tampering that would preserve JSON validity but alter key order.

-- It looks up the kid in the JWKS to find the matching public key.
-Historical keys from past rotations stay in the JWKS so older receipts remain verifiable after a key rollover.
+- It looks up the signing key by kid and verifies the Ed25519 signature over the original payload bytes.
+Historical keys from past rotations stay resolvable so older receipts remain verifiable after key rollover.

 - A valid receipt returns the parsed payload; any of the above failing returns a specific reason so the caller can diagnose the failure class.